-Financial statement presentation - Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor imposed restrictions.
+Financial statement presentation

+Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows:

 - Net assets without donor restrictions Net assets available for use in general operations and not subject to donor (or grantor) restrictions.
 The Board of Directors has designated, from net assets without donor restrictions, amounts for various programs.
-See Note 9.
+See Note 8.
 These designations can be released at any time with Board approval. - Net assets with donor restrictions Net assets subject to donor- (or certain grantor-) imposed restrictions.
 Some donor restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates the resources must be maintained in perpetuity.
+At June 30, 2020 and 2019, RACC did not have any net assets held in perpetuity.
 Donor-imposed restrictions are released when a restriction expires, that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource was restricted has been fulfilled, or both.